Towards optimal spectral gaps in large genus: Introduction

 Our arguments in Sections \ref{S:thin} and \ref{S:GeometricMain} crucially rely on estimates of Mirzakhani \cite{Mirzakhani:Growth}, Mirzakhani-Zograf \cite{MirzakhaniZograf:LargeGenus}, and Mirzakhani-Petri \cite{MirzakhaniPetri:Lengths}.
 For the convenience of the reader, we revisit the proofs of these estimates in Appendices \ref{A:VolPoly} and \ref{A:Vols} to verify some results on uniformity that were not explicitly included in the original statements.
 Similarly, in Appendix \ref{localweyllawappendix} we review a standard local Weyl law argument used in Section \ref{S:SpectralMain}.

 \bold{Acknowledgements.} We thank Farrell Brumley, Andrew Granville, Rafe Mazzeo, Peter Sarnak, and Scott Wolpert for helpful conversations.
-We also especially thank Paul Apisa for detailed comments on an earlier draft.
+We also especially thank Paul Apisa and the referees for detailed and helpful comments.

 During the preparation of this paper, the first author was partially supported by a NSERC Discovery Grant, and the second author was partially supported by a Clay Research Fellowship, NSF Grant DMS 1856155, and a Sloan Research Fellowship.